-So, while this article covers the 5 marketing attributes your company (and I really mean all companies) must have in order to remain relevant, it's also an accurate representation of how companies must maintain relevance as a whole.
+So, while this article covers the five marketing attributes your company (and I really mean all companies) must have in order to remain relevant online, it's also an accurate representation of how companies must maintain relevance within their competitive markets as a whole.

-Now, let's dive into these attributes, shall we?
+Let's dive into these marketing attributes, shall we?

 Marketers as Technologists

 Anybody who's anybody in marketing today can tell you that online, inbound marketing is no longer just an option with which to choose from.

 Gone are the days of deciding whether or not any technologies fit into your overall marketing initiatives...they're now mandatory.

 - Your customers do their shopping and fact finding online.

 - Technology tools are often where you'll get the most leverage for growth.